 My most conspicuous (recent) achievement in this vein has been organising FinForward in 2019, a one-day event in Hamburg for the European and international Fintech scene.
 I hesitate to take too much credit – the event truly was a team effort – but I facilitated a programme of compelling content and channelled our energy into an international-first event, based on insights from my past experience.

 I’ve been interested in computers since my teens.
 My first memories of IT involve dabbling in BASIC and experimenting with the MS-DOS command line, while risking irreversible data loss at my parents’ expense.
 All while I should have been doing my homework or practising clarinet.
-A law degree, several jobs, a change of country, and 20ish years later, not much has changed.
+A law degree, several jobs, a change of country, and 20ish years later, I'm still dabbling.